A Fuzzy Clustering Algorithm for the Mode Seeking Framework: Proofs

-\section{Background on diffusion processes}
+\subsection{Background on diffusion processes}

-A \textit{diffusion process} on an open subset $\Omega$ of $\RR^d$ is the solution of a Stochastic Differential Equation (SDE) of the following form: \beq \eeq where $P_0$ is the initial probability distribution on $\Omega$, $W_t$ is a $d$-dimensional brownian motion, $b : \Omega \rightarrow \RR^d$ is a drift term guiding the trajectories, and $\sigma : \Omega \rightarrow \RR^d \times \RR^d$ is the diffusion coefficient controlling the amount of noise added to the trajectories.
-The solution $Y$ of such an equation is a random variable taking values in the space of trajectories $C([0, \zeta], \RR^d)$, where $\zeta$ is called the {\em explosion time} and corresponds to the (random) time at which a trajectory reaches the boundary of $\Omega$.
-A stochastic differential equation is said to be \emph{well-posed} when there exists a unique solution and this solution has an infinite explosion time with probability $1$.

-Convergence of Markov chains occurs in the \textit{Skorokhod space} $D([0,T], \mathbb{R}^d)$, composed of the trajectories $[0,T] \rightarrow \RR^d$ that are right-continuous and have left limits, for some fixed $T>0$.
+Convergence of Markov chains to diffusion processes occurs in the \textit{Skorokhod space} $D([0,T], \mathbb{R}^d)$, composed of the trajectories $[0,T] \rightarrow \RR^d$ that are right-continuous and have left limits, for some fixed $T>0$.
 It is equipped with the following metric:

-where $\Lambda$ denotes the space of strictly increasing automorphisms of the unit segment $[0,1]$, and where $\|\lambda\|$ is the quantity:
+where $\Lambda$ denotes the space of strictly increasing automorphisms on the unit segment $[0,1]$, and where $\|\lambda\|$ is the quantity:

-Standard results show that Markov chains converge \emph{weakly} in $D([0,T],\RR^d)$ to diffusion processes truncated at time $T$.
-Recall that a stochastic process $M^s$ converges weakly in $D([0,T],\RR^d)$ to $Y$ as $s$ tends to $0$ if